Introduction to Six Sigma Management

 - High returns, producer toast on high return to his investment on the products.

-Six sigma scenarios require the involvement of all participants, from floor workers to senior management; every participant is assigned a specific role to focus on, this increases the performance of the product.
+Six sigma scenarios require the involvement of all participants, from floor workers to senior management; every participant is assigned a specific role to focus on, which increases the product’s performance.
 Every member is given the title based on the profile and work they contribute to the product.
-Titles are-

 - Yellow belt